 Riverside picnic

 Do you remember going for picnics in days of yore?
 We were reminded one afternoon during our trip when we had a picnic lunch on a riverside in Shitlakhet, Almora, Uttarakhand.
-The mountain river setting, the smoother boulders acting as the table, the pine trees around us and the sound of flowing water as background music – it was like travelling through time and space.
+The mountain river setting, the smoother boulders acting as the table, the pine trees around us, and the sound of flowing water as background music – it was like traveling through time and space.
 The food was not simple convenient stuff like fruits or sandwiches but a curated lunch menu including delicacies from Kumaoni cuisine.
 BIG thank you, Nayalap team, for creating this lifetime memory for us.

 Shopping